aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-headings/apply-number-style/_index.md

 Console.WriteLine("\nNumbering style successfully applied to headers.\nFile saved as: " + dataDir);
 ```

-### Sample source code for Apply Number Style using Aspose.Words for .NET
+### Sample source code for Apply Number Style using Aspose.PDF for .NET
 ```csharp

 // The path to the documents directory.